-The most often asked question is just how many Aussies are living and working in the US, and how many are just visiting?
+Given the growth in the number of Australians in New York and other large cities, a persistent question is how many Aussies are living in the US, and how many are just visiting?

 The total number of E-3D visas (Dependent Spouses and Children) dropped 3% from 4,299 in 2016 to 4,169 in 2017.

-In 2017 E-3 denials were down more than 9% from 737 to 668 and E-3 Renewals were down more than 6% from 432 to 407.
-Given that new E-3 visas approvals grew less than 1%, this would indicate a better quality of new and renewal E-3 applications.
+In 2017 E-3 denials were down, and this would indicate a better quality of new and renewal E-3 applications.

 What is remarkable is that E-D denials grew by more than 17% in 2017 after declining in 2016.
-This indicates that a greater percentage of E-3 applicants with spouses and families had their visa denied than single E-3 applicants.
+This indicates that a greater percentage of E-3 applicants with spouses and families had their visa denied.

 One area of remarkable growth is spouses and children of E-3 holders who are not Australian citizens.